Euhaplorchis

-Euhaplorchis californiensis is a trophically transmitted parasite (TTP) that lives in the salt-water marshes of Southern California.
+Euhaplorchis californiensis is a trophically transmitted parasite (TTP) that lives in the salt-water marshes of Southern California, United States.
 It lives in three hosts: shorebirds, horn snails, and killifish.
 As with many TTPs, E. californiensis modifies the behavior of the host to increase the likelihood of transmission to its next host.

 Life cycle

 The parasite's eggs are released in the droppings of shorebirds.
 Horn snails consume the droppings and become sterile.
 Once the parasite has lived in the snail a couple of generations, the cercariae (the disk-shaped larvae of flukes of the class Trematoda, which have a tail-like appendage) swim out into the marsh.

 The cercariae latch onto the gills of the killifish and make their way along a nerve and into the brain cavity, where, as metacercariae, they encyst in the meningeal layer on the brain surface.
 The parasites form a “carpet-like” layer over the brain.
 According to Kevin D. Lafferty, infected killifish are four times more likely to “shimmy, jerk, flash, and surface” than uninfected fish.
-This behavior makes the infected fish 30 times more likely to be caught and consumed by a bird.
+This behavior makes the infected fish 10 to 30 times more likely to be caught and consumed by a bird.
 Once the fish is consumed, the parasite lives in the bird's gut and produces eggs to be released in the stool, which is spread into the marshes and ponds.
+Therefore, starting the cycle again.